FlightControl-Master/slate/source/includes/Functional.Spawn.md

 -- Between these two values, a random amount of seconds will be choosen for each new spawn of the helicopters.
 Spawn_BE_KA50 = SPAWN:New( 'BE KA-50@RAMP-Ground Defense' ):Schedule( 600, 0.5 )
 ```
+Spawns new groups at varying time intervals.
+This is useful if you want to have continuity within your missions of certain (AI) groups to be present (alive) within your missions.

 <h4> Parameters </h4>
 * [SPAWN](#spawn-class-)